able8/translate-docs/docs/tr-49-implementing-traceroute-in-go.md

 # 在 Go 中实现 traceroute

-*([link](https://github.com/kalbhor/tracesite)for all the code)* August 18, 2020 From: https://blog.kalbhor.xyz/post/implementing-traceroute-in-go/
+*([link](https://github.com/kalbhor/tracesite) for all the code)* August 18, 2020 From: https://blog.kalbhor.xyz/post/implementing-traceroute-in-go/

 ### What is traceroute?